 To test whether the results of machine translation systems can be rapidly improved if neural machine translation models immediately reflect human corrections to their output in subsequent translations.

 Research into machine translation (MT) is one of the key elements of our Multilingual Solutions workstream.
 MT-Stretch is a research collaboration with the University of Edinburgh, closely aligned with the wider GoURMET project.

-It aims to create algorithms which can identify and understand human-made edits to machine translated text, which may then be fed back into the machine translation system.
-The corrections to mistranslations could be re-learnt by the system - increasing its accuracy.
+It aims to create algorithms which can identify and understand human-made edits to machine-translated text, which may then be fed back into the machine translation system.
+Corrections to mistranslations could be re-learnt by the system, increasing its accuracy.

 News stories can be challenging for machine translations, with new names of people and places appearing regularly.
 It can be hard for MT models to analyse these correctly, yet for news reporting it is of the upmost importance that these details are translated accurately.